gretelai/synthetic-data-genomics/EXPERIMENTS.md

 # Recreate the initial experiments
-First, we will recreate the experiments from "Genome-wide association study of behavioral, physiological and gene expression traits in outbred CFW mice".
-The comand below will download the datasets used in the mouse genome paper into a local directory called `mouse_data_set` for processing.
+We will recreate the experiments from "Genome-wide association study of behavioral, physiological and gene expression traits in outbred CFW mice".
+The command below will download the datasets used in the mouse genome paper into a local directory called `mice_data_set` for processing.

 ## Download the original experiment datasets
+The shell script below downloads the original experiment datasets and results for the `abBMD` analysis.

 ```
 sh download.sh
 ```